-For Disney it will be cheap to include 3D versions of their movies.
-The price of subscription will include 4K versions for all movies, and 4K files are way bigger than 3D.
-So it’s evident that it will be more profitable for them to stream 3D files than 4K, 3D users will consume less bandwidth.
-Also Disney will need to invest only a few hundreds of dollars for a few Terabytes more on their servers.
-A movie on 3D blu-ray fits in less than 50GB, but streaming services use more efficient codecs (they need to, not everyone can receive 50GB in 2 hours with their internet connections) so the files don’t occupy so much space.
-And the price per Terabyte is very cheap right now, maybe the Disney Plus servers already have enough free space right now to include the movies in 3D, but if not, is an advantageous investment that will return with only a few hundred 3D subscribers, and remember, those users will use less bandwidth than users watching 4K versions (more benefit margin than 4K users).
+For Disney, it will be cheap to include 3D versions of their movies.
+The price of subscription will include 4K versions for all movies, and 3D files are not much bigger than 2d files if they use the frame interleaved format.
+Disney will need to invest only a few hundreds of dollars for a few Terabytes more on their servers.
+A movie on 3D Blu-ray fits in less than 50 GB, but streaming services use more efficient codecs (they need to, not everyone can receive 50 GB in 2 hours with their internet connections) so the files don’t occupy so much space.
+If they want, they even can use one single file for both 3D and 2d versions, like the 3D blu-ray format.
+2d users will see the file as 2d movie, and 3D users will see the entire 3D version of the file.

 Also, as they’re included in subscription, some users could discover movies they were not initially interested to pay for and enjoy them so much that they could be encouraged to buy the 3D Blu-ray.
 Therefore, this proposal will bring additional revenue and more money to Disney, as it will entice subscribers into buying additional discs for a movie that he/she already watched included on the service.
-Speaking on my behalf, I will be one of those users buying more discs if they stream 3D movies, as I will use the service to check if the 3D of a movie I still don’t own is worth the money to buy the 3D blu-ray.
+Speaking on my behalf, I will be one of those users buying more discs if they stream 3D movies, as I will use the service to check if the 3D of a movie I still don’t own is worth the money to buy the 3D Blu-ray.

 I personally choosed the last reason to contact the Disney Plus twitter account:

 They sent me a private message saying this: